singularityhub/singularity-hpc/docs/getting_started/developer-guide.rst

      - A list of patterns to use for adding new tags.
 If not defined, all are added
      - false
    * - aliases
-     - Named entrypoints for container (dict)
+     - Named entrypoints for container (dict) as described above
      - false
    * - url
      - Documentation or other url for the container uri